nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 - Amazon had few new/promising customers, so they weren't shown on the plot.
 This should not come as a surprise since Amazon is an established giant in E-commerce.
 - There are a large number of Loyal Customers and Champions, but there are even more customers who may be starting to churn.

-# Recommendations for RFM Segments
+# Executive Summary
-- Customers who are in the About to Sleep, Needs Attention, At Risk, and Can't Lose Them segments should be targeted with discounts and promotions.
-These could be showing discounted products in their product recommendations (on the front page) or Amazon could offer these customers a month of free Amazon Prime through a message or email.
+## Insights
-- Promising customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
+- Some customer segments appear to be incorrectly placed within clusters (e.g., **Champions** grouped with **One-Time Big Spenders**, or **Lost customers** under **New Customers**), suggesting imperfect alignment between RFM segmentation and K-Means clustering.
-- Generally, marketing campaigns are launched to find New Customers and to try and reach out to Hibernating and Lost customers to try and rekindle interest and get them to return.
+- Considering the K-Means Clustering has a poor Silhouette Score, it may be making poor predictions and causing the irregularities.
+These inconsistencies may indicate that the chosen number of clusters (k=4) is insufficient or that the K-Means algorithm is not capturing the underlying structure of the data.
-- For Champions, Loyal Customers, and Potential Loyalists Amazon could benefit from enhanced cash back programs.
+- Most of Amazon's customers fall under churn-related segments (e.g., **About to Sleep**, **Hibernating**, **Lost**), highlighting opportunities for targeted re-engagement and retention strategies.

-- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
-This would make Champions and Loyal Customers happy and could be attractive to New Customers or Potential Loyalists.
+## Recommendations

-# Insights
+- Those in the **New Customers** cluster or in the **About to Sleep**, **Needs Attention**, **At Risk**, and **Can't Lose Them** segments should also be targeted with an offer of 1 month free/trial Amazon Prime if they don't have a subscription already and discounted items.
+This could be done by showing discounted products in their product recommendations (on the front page) or sending an email or message offering a month of free Amazon Prime.
-- Some customer segments appear inconsistently placed within clusters (e.g., Champions grouped with One-Time Big Spenders, or Lost customers under New Customers), suggesting imperfect alignment between RFM segmentation and K-Means clustering.
+- Marketing campaigns should be launched to find **New Customers** and to reach out to **Churned Customers** in an attempt to rekindle interest.
-- These inconsistencies may indicate that the chosen number of clusters (k=4) is insufficient or that K-Means is not capturing the underlying structure well.
+- Consider implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards could be implemented.
+This would reward **Loyal Customers**, potentially retain **New Customers**, and incentivize more customer spending.
-- A large portion of customers fall under churn-related segments (e.g., About to Sleep, Hibernating, Lost), highlighting opportunities for re-engagement and retention strategies.
+- Consider implementing an enhanced cash back program for Loyal Customers.
+Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
+Amazon should consider rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
+To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
+Amazon could also try setting different cashback rates according to spending levels such as Bronze, Silver, Gold, and Diamond tiers.

-# Next Steps
+## Next Steps
 - Test additional cluster values (e.g., k=6–10) to evaluate whether deeper segmentation yields more interpretable or actionable groupings.
 - Develop a predictive churn model using supervised learning to identify at-risk customers based on historical behavior.
 - Perform sentiment analysis on review text and map sentiment trends to customer segments for richer behavioral insight.